rayramsay/birbybot/slides/script.md

 Flickr's API _did_ return baby plovers, but it also returned this turtle.
 As cute as this turtle is, I don't want my bot to post it.

-Why did it appear in my results?
+So, why did it appear in my results?

 ## Slide 8
 ### _[Read]_ Flickr returns photos that contain the search term in their title, description, or tags